xcesco/kripton/README.md

 ## Introduction##
 Kritpon is a small library made for translate java POJO in XML and JSON and viceversa.
 The rules needed are expressed through annotations.
-I know there are many other framework and library do this for me, but my goals are:

-- build the smallest library to do the translation written for android.
+I know there are many other framework and library do this for me, but my goal is build the smallest library to do the translation with good performance.
+The main platform is Android, but i choose to support generic java platform too.
-- have an equivalent library for generic java environment.

-I found some fantastic libraries that i partially reused in kripton
+I found some fantastic libraries that i partially reused to realize kripton

  - https://github.com/bulldog2011/nano
  - https://github.com/google/guava

-## Simple example##
+## How it works?
+Just a simple example##
 As example we take a simple java class:

     package com.abubusoft.kripton.examples;